 I can still feel the touch of my OB’s hand on my knee as she said in a soft voice, “I’m sorry, but we don’t see a heartbeat…”

-It was the moment I became 1 in 4.
+That was the moment I became 1 in 4.

 My little girl passed away four days after we saw her heartbeat at eight weeks.